mvolkmann/blog/src/web-dev-tips.md

   - must be present ending with a given value: ex. `[href$=".com"]`
   - and other less commonly used options

+A rule can begin with a comma-separated list of selectors to match any of them.

+### Combinators

 Selectors can be combined to specify relationships between elements.

 - descendant: `a b` applies to `b` elements that have an `a` ancestor.